 You are not expected to keep ruined food, however it is recommended that you take photographs of all items before disposing of them, as we may ask you to send these before a cash settlement can be agreed.

+This will depend on the circumstances of your claim.
 We want to make claiming as easy as possible, so we look to settle all fridge/freezer food claims on the first call.

-Please contact our Claims Team on 0345 165 5753 in the first instance to discuss your concerns.
 This will give us the opportunity to understand your concerns and provide clarity on the reason for declining your claim.

+For more information, please refer to the question 'Why would my damage to fridge/freezer food claim not be covered?'
 If you remain dissatisfied with the decision, you have the right to register a complaint.
-For more information, please refer to the section 'How do I make a complaint about my claim?'
+For more information, please refer to the question 'How do I make a complaint about my claim?'

 Reasons why your claim might not be covered include: